Air New Zealand Lounges

 We have comfortable, well-appointed lounges at airports in New Zealand and select destinations around the world.
 We also have Partner and Star Alliance agreements that give our passengers access to other airlines' lounges.

 Air New Zealand's lounge development programme

-Air New Zealand is part way through a $100m programme to redevelop the lounge network and has seen the following new lounges open: Auckland, Sydney, Brisbane, Melbourne, Perth, Nadi, Invercargill, Hamilton, Wellington, Queenstown, Palmerston North.
+Air New Zealand is part way through a programme to redevelop the lounge network and has seen the following new lounges open: Auckland, Sydney, Brisbane, Melbourne, Perth, Nadi, Tauranga, Invercargill, Hamilton, Dunedin, Wellington, Queenstown, Palmerston North and Nelson.

 Access to Air New Zealand lounges

 When travelling on an Air New Zealand flight, you can use Air New Zealand branded and operated lounges in New Zealand and five destinations around the world if you fit one of the passenger descriptions detailed on each of the lounge pages.
 Lounge access is available immediately prior to departure only.